 Our planet is in need of clean and renewable sources of energy such as wind, solar, geothermal, tidal and biomass.
 Carleton University’s program in Sustainable and Renewable Energy Engineering provides you with the analytical, technical and marketing skills needed to design, build, operate and enhance sustainable energy systems.
+Teaching you fundamentals that will allow you to work in either Mechanical or Electrical engineering, this program is designed to hone your knowledge in a crucial sector.
 If you would like to participate in the development of environmentally responsible and economically beneficial solutions for energy generation, distribution and usage—this could be the engineering program for you.

 The Carleton Advantage